 Journalists and bloggers are usually happy to do this if you ask.
 But obviously be polite, and don’t keep them chasing them if you get no reply.

-As you can see, SEO and PR has plenty of overlap.
+As you can see, SEO and public relations have plenty of overlap.
 The two key elements at play here are content and backlinks.
-Aligning your PR and SEO content strategies will enable you to plan and execute own media content, which you can then overlay with PR activity to win backlinks.
+Aligning your PR and SEO content strategies will enable you to plan and execute your own media content, which you can then overlay with PR activity to win backlinks.

 And as this guide shows, there are also plenty of other public relations techniques you can take advantage of, to benefit your SEO strategy.